You can create new content files in Hugo using the hugo new command.

 By default, Hugo will create new content files with at least date, title (inferred from the file name), and draft = true.
 This saves time and promotes consistency for sites using multiple content types.
 You can create your own archetypes with custom preconfigured front matter fields as well.

-Every Hugo project should have a configuration file in TOML, YAML, or JSON format at the root.
 Many sites may need little to no configuration, but Hugo ships with a large number of configuration directives for more granular directions on how you want Hugo to build your website.

 All content for your website will live inside this directory.
 Each top-level folder in Hugo is considered a content section.
 For example, if your site has three main sections—blog, articles, and tutorials—you will have three directories at content/blog, content/articles, and content/tutorials.
 Hugo uses sections to assign default content types.

 This directory is used to store configuration files that can be

 used by Hugo when generating your website.
 You can write these files in YAML, JSON, or TOML format.
 In addition to the files you add to this folder, you can also create data templates that pull from dynamic content.